-This Equality Scheme will be published and available to anyone requesting a copy.
-Copies will be displayed on the school's website.
+Equalities objectives will be published and available to anyone requesting a copy.
+Copies will be displayed in the school reception area and is on the school's website.

 Information is published demonstrating how the school is complying with the Public Sector Equality Duty and the school's equality objectives.
 The school updates its published information at least annually and publishes the equality objectives at least every four years.